GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 Next we need to identify the device number of your USB microphone visible to Python.
 Note that the device numbering for OS sound libraries may not match the device numbering visible to Python apps.
-For this reason we need to find the microphone device again, this time with a Python utility.
+For this reason you need to find the microphone device again, this time with a Python utility.

 1. Within the python virtual environment, execute the following command: